Amorgos sailing holidays

 The quayside is too shallow for most charter yachts; the ferry docks at the far end of the pier; the preferred berths are at the middle section, see photo Aegiali pier.

-There is a diving centre at the beach and delishious (vegetarian!) dishes right at the pier: “Amorgialos Taverna”.
+There is a diving centre at the beach and delishious (vegetarian!) dishes at the “Amorgialos Taverna” right at the pier.

 Solid holding in port but less so in the bay (also due to a steeply angled seabed).
 If you want to stay at anchor – and avoid most of the ferry noise & light pollution – you'll find the best spot between the green light and the beach; only affected by strong westerlies; reasonable holding in sand / weed / rock.